 Another exception is that SE tax doesn’t apply at all unless self-employment earnings total over $400 or $108.28 if employed by a church.
 And passive income of any amount, such as income from rental real estate, is not considered self-employment income and so is not subject to the SE tax.
 Corporate dividends are similarly exempt from SE tax.

 Other than these exclusions, self-employment income is generally subject to the SE tax.
 It’s not just for people who only have self-employment income either.
 Full-time employees who have self-income from side gigs have to pay SE tax on that income if it’s over $400.

 One way to reduce SE taxes is to reduce the amount of taxable net income.
 SE taxes are generally paid by sole proprietors who file a Schedule C reporting income from their unincorporated businesses along with their personal federal income tax returns.
 To the extent taxpayers can reduce the amount of income reported on their Schedule Cs, they reduce the amount of taxable income subject to the SE tax.

 With this in mind, claiming all allowable business deductions is a can’t-miss way to reduce SE taxes.
-Allowable business deductions for self-employed people may include home office expenses as well as outlays for advertising, inventory and other business costs.
+Allowable business deductions for self-employed people may include buying and using fixed assets like machinery, expenses related to the use of a vehicle for business, home office expenses as well as outlays for advertising and inventory.

 After taking all allowable business deductions and reporting that income on their personal tax return, self-employed people can still reduce their taxable income by making contributions to retirement accounts.
 These accounts can include traditional IRAs, SEP-IRAs and 401(k) plans.